talhagozutok/git-katas/basic-staging/README.md

 You live in your own repository.
 There is a file called `file.txt`.

 1. What's the content of `file.txt`?
-2. Overwrite the content in `file.txt`: `echo 2 > file.txt` to change the state of your file in the working directory (or `sc file.txt '2'` in PowerShell)
+2. Overwrite the content in `file.txt`: `echo 2 > file.txt` to change the state of your file in the working directory (or `Set-Content file.txt '2'` in PowerShell)
 3. What does `git diff` tell you?
 4. What does `git diff --staged` tell you? why is this blank?
 5. Run `git add file.txt` to stage your changes from the working directory.
 6. What does `git diff` tell you?
 7. What does `git diff --staged` tell you?
-8. Overwrite the content in `file.txt`: `echo 3 > file.txt` to change the state of your file in the working directory (or `sc file.txt '3'` in PowerShell).
+8. Overwrite the content in `file.txt`: `echo 3 > file.txt` to change the state of your file in the working directory (or `Set-Content file.txt '3'` in PowerShell).
 9. What does `git diff` tell you?
 10. What does `git diff --staged` tell you?
 11. Explain what is happening